project-gemmi/gemmi/docs/grid.rst

   >>> sum(grid)  # for now only two points: 7.0 + 0.125
   7.125
   >>> grid.symmetrize_max()  # applying symmetry
-  >>> sum(grid)  # one point gets duplicated, the other doesn't 14.125
+  >>> sum(grid)  # one point gets duplicated, the other is on rotation axis 14.125

-The data can be acesssed through the
+The data can be also acesssed through the
 `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_.
-It means that you can use it as a numpy array without copying the data:
+It means that you can use it as a numpy array (Fortran-style contiguous) without copying the data:

 .. doctest::
   :skipif: numpy is None